 - Please keep in mind there is the Geosciences office surrounding the room and to keep noise levels respectable during regular business hours.

-Created in 2021, the EMS Diversity, Equity and Inclusion Awards honor undergraduate students, graduate students, staff and faculty who have demonstrated exemplary leadership that manifests the ideals of diversity, equity and inclusion into practical action.
+Created in 2021, the EMS Diversity, Equity and Inclusion Awards honor undergraduate students, graduate students, postdocs, staff and faculty who have demonstrated exemplary leadership that manifests the ideals of diversity, equity and inclusion into practical action.
 These awards will be awarded annually by the college's Diversity Council.

 The student awards are named after Dr. Catherine Lyons, the first associate dean for educational equity in EMS.
-The staff and faculty awards are named after Dr. Charles Hosler, a former dean of the college and a strong proponent of diversity, equity and inclusion.
-Award information and nomination forms may be accessed using the below links:
+The postdoc, staff and faculty awards are named after Dr. Charles Hosler, a former dean of the college and a strong proponent of diversity, equity and inclusion.
+Award information and nomination forms may be accessed using the below links

 - Catherine Lyons Diversity, Equity and Inclusion Undergraduate Student Award